kornfeldm/LAVA/README.md

   * Quick Scan
      * Scans all directories in "Antibody File" (Locations.LavaAnti)
        * Antibody file starts with only the documents and desktop folders
-       * As other scans such as Complete Scan or Advanced Scan detect malware, the "Antibody File" (Locations.LavaAnti) will be updated to contain the directories.
+       * As other scans such as Complete Scan or Advanced Scan detect malware, the Antibody File will be updated to contain the directories.
 If a parent directory is added, it will replace all its subdirectories.
 Likewise, subdirectories will not be added as they are already accounted for.
 * **Scheduled Scans**
   * The user can opt to schedule a scan for later.
 When this happens a task will be added to Windows Task Scheduler to launch LAVA and have it scan the specified task at the specified time(s).
 The following parameters can be used:
     * Once